cjolowicz/nox-poetry/README.rst

        session.run("poetry", "install", external=True)
        session.run("pytest")

-Unfortunately, this approach creates problems of its own:
+Unfortunately, this approach comes with its own set of problems:

 - Checks run against an editable installation of your package, i.e. your local copy of the code, instead of the installed wheel your users see.